 Major deliverables planning

-May include planning of the product features or modules, their dependances, relations, and stages of development.
+May include planning of the product features or modules, their dependencies, and stages of development.

-This planning may also include a plan of possible sub-products, services, external products, and other related initiatives that are related and may be included in the scope of the project.
+It may also include a plan of possible sub-products, services, external products, and other related initiatives that may be included in the scope of the project.

 Planning includes high-level definitions of the deliverables and approximately their desired or estimated completion time presented as quarters of the year, months, or other relative time units.

-This plan may be helpful for planning other activities related to the product, such as marketing campaigns, other parties' relationships establishing, or estimating high-level cost.
+This plan may be helpful for scheduling other activities related to the product, such as marketing campaigns, establishing other parties' relationships, or estimating high-level cost.